Running my First Two Marathons

 Unfortunately, after that short break in my run, the rest of the distance was considerably harder.
 From that point forward, people were passing me.
 The only ones that I could pass after that were people that were injured or had to stop.

 A runner named Alicia from back on the bus caught up with me.
 She remembered that it was my first marathon and asked me how I was doing, if I was okay, and told me just to keep putting one foot in front of the other.
-She said that in a couple of miles we would pass people again.
+She said that in a couple of miles we would pass through the crowds again.
 She said it always helped.

-She was right, and one of the things that I loved so much about that marathon were the fans.
+She was right, and one of the things that I loved so much about that marathon were the spectators.
 The signs they made, the encouragement, the cheering.
 It really does make the world of a difference.
-I think that if I ever retire from running, I want to be a part of those people on the sidelines, helping the runners along and giving them strength and energy.
+I think that if I ever retire from running, I want to join those people on the sidelines, helping the runners along and giving them strength and energy.

 Alicia ran ahead of me, she was keeping a steady pace.
-I kept on.
+I kept on my own.
 During the last two miles, every single step hurt.
 Finally I made it to the homestretch, through historic downtown Corning.
 That moment.
 There's nothing like it.

 Running a marathon is extremely difficult, more difficult than I had ever anticipated.
 And that was precisely what made it such an amazing experience.
 There were moments on the run that I questioned why I decided to do such a thing.
 It made me remember that sometimes things in life are hard, but it doesn't mean that you're not going to make it through.

 At the finish line, I was greeted by my mom and sister, and serendipitously, I saw Jim.
-He said, 'there's nothing like that, huh, that feeling crossing the finish line?'
-He told me that if I kept at it, I could really work on my time, and that I could take beautiful trips around the world running marathons.
+He said, "There's nothing like that, huh, that feeling crossing the finish line?"

 It only took me a short half hour of cooling off to get the idea that I wanted to run marathons again and again and again.
 Maybe even that I could just stay trained, using one marathon as my last long-distance run in preparation for the next.